jdrumgoole/pymongo-transactions/README.md

 </pre>

 This program emulates a very simplified airline booking with a seat being allocated and then paid for.
-These are often seperated by a reasonable time frame (e.f. seat allocation vs external credit card validation and anti-fraud check) and we emulate this by inserting a random delay.
+These are often separated by a reasonable time frame (e.f. seat allocation vs external credit card validation and anti-fraud check) and we emulate this by inserting a delay.
 The default is  1 second.

 Now with the two ```watch_transactions.py``` scripts running for ```seats_collection``` and ```payments_collection```